MicrosoftDocs/win32/desktop-src/direct3d9/id3dxprtbuffer.md

-﻿---
+---
-Description: 'The ID3DXPRTBuffer interface is used as a data buffer to store vertex and pixel data for use with precomputed radiance transfer (PRT) methods and functions.' ms.assetid: '36c1fd13-0949-4991-93cb-41ace458802d'
+Description: The ID3DXPRTBuffer interface is used as a data buffer to store vertex and pixel data for use with precomputed radiance transfer (PRT) methods and functions. ms.assetid: 36c1fd13-0949-4991-93cb-41ace458802d
 title: ID3DXPRTBuffer interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXPRTBuffer interface